Miniflint/AutoAccept-Lol/README.md

 # AutoAccept-Lol
 ## Useful tools :
-F2 -> get the position of the mouse (x, y) + the color (in hex) of the active window
+F2 -> get the position of the mouse (x, y) + the color (in hex) of the active window Display it in a messagebox and copy it to the clipboard

 F11 -> pause the script